keu/docs/software_versioned_docs/version-0.23/grafana-metrics.md

 ## Airflow Deployment Overview

 This dashboard shows a set of resource and health-based metrics for individual Deployments.
-It is most similar to the one displayed in the **Metrics** tab of the Astronomer UI.
+It is most similar to the one displayed in the **Metrics** tab of the Software UI.

 ![Astronomer Deployments](https://assets2.astronomer.io/main/docs/ee/airflow_deployment_overview.png)